I – Definitions of Ailments

 – Isoflavone – One of a family of phytoestrogens found chiefly in soybeans that is under investigation for its preventive health benefits as a nutritional supplement.
 (Return to Genistein)

-– Isoflavones – A class of phytochemical that inhibits the uptake of estrogen, which may help prevent estrogen-based cancers such as breast .
+– Isoflavones – A class of phytochemical that inhibits the uptake of estrogen, which may help prevent estrogen-based cancers such as .

 – Isometric – Equal parts.